2017-18 FALL/WINTER COURSES

 |Winter||3362G||Cristine De Clercy||Wed 1:30-3:30 pm|

-WS 4458F UNSETTLING AUTOETHNOGRAPHY: THE ART OF DECOLONIAL FEMINIST PRAXIS
+WS 4458F STORYTELLING FOR CHANGE: THE ART OF DECOLONIAL FEMINIST PRAXIS.

 This methodologies course brings together Indigenous and non-Indigenous scholarship to critically examine autoethnography as a feminist practice.
 In doing so, we theorize storytelling as a method of critical inquiry and a catalyst for social transformation.
 As Cree scholar Neal McLeod contends, storytelling offers a way to better understand the world around us and to question the injustices inflicted upon us (2007).
 With this in mind, in this class we consider the relationship between auto/biographical photography and social justice activism, particularly with regard to issues stemming from the ongoing legacies of settler colonialism in Canada.